LSC can help match you with study partners!

 Sometimes matched students can’t find a time to meet that works for everyone, or one person is auditing and decides not to do group work after all, or someone drops the class, etc. If you’d like to request help with your group or even find new partner(s), please DO NOT fill out the webform again.
 Send an email to firstname.lastname@example.org to let us know what’s going on, and we’ll try to help.

 What about my privacy?

-The information you provide on the request form goes to a secure Cornell Box folder.
+The information you provide on the request form goes to a secure database.
 When we’re able to make a match we send an email to the Cornell net ids of the students who expressed interest in finding study partners for the same course.
 Due to privacy rules we are not able to disclose which classes the student(s) receiving the matching email are taking.
 It’s kind of odd, but your first group assignment will be to figure it out!

 Looking for other places to get help and support?
 Check out our page, “Successful students ask for help when they need it!“.